 Despite being protected by a plastic raincoat and an umbrella, it felt very overwhelming as ash rain hit my glasses, nostrils and mouth.
 Soon there were even flecks of grey in my teeth.

-But we trudged on, with the aim of arriving at least the foot of the volcano.
+But we trudged on, with the aim of arriving at least at the foot of the volcano.
 And we were rewarded.
-We came face to face with the deep crevices of the ash like desert of Mount Bromo – a geologist’s delight.
+We came face to face with the deep crevices of the ash-like desert of Mount Bromo – a geologist’s delight.
 We had visited lakes, trekked up hills and even paraglided, and this was nothing like we have ever seen before.
-These crevices, deeper than the height of a full grown adult seemed to be created by lava flowing down as the volcano erupted.
+These crevices, deeper than the height of a full-grown adult seemed to be created by lava flowing down as the volcano erupted.
 Some came to an abrupt end, while others joined to form a deeper crevice, like tributaries merging to form a large stream.
 The lava was all gone, leaving only marks like the ones we saw.

 The strange lunar landscape of the the ash desert

 A Guardian Angel?